EventStore/EduSvcs-Application-Development-Fundamentals/labs/Instructions.md

 ## General Instructions

-Welcome to the lab folders for an eventstore training course.

-These courses are designed to work with github codespaces.
+Several Event Store courses are designed to work with GitHub codespaces.

 See [here](https://github.com/features/codespaces) for documentation regarding codespaces.

-This repo can also be ran locally.

-You will need docker, nodejs and yarn installed locally in order to run it locally.
+This repo can also be run locally.
+You will need Docker, Node.js, and yarn installed locally to do so.

-Here are the steps you would follow.
+Steps to run locally:

 1. git clone https://github.com/EventStore/training_developing_Event_Sourced_Applications_with_EventStoreDB.git